-Click here to ask a Your Move agent to value your home.
-The estate agent suggesting the highest asking price may not be the best – you want the price to be set realistically.
+First step is to get your property valued by an estate agent.
+What is worth bearing in mind when getting a valuation is the agent suggesting the highest asking price may not be the best – you want the price to be set realistically.
 Remember, you’ll be working with whichever agent you choose through a process that can be lengthy and emotional.
-So ask yourself this: ‘Which agent will get the best result for me?’
+So ask yourself this: ‘Which agent will get the best result for me?’.
+Make sure to ask lots of questions during the valution.

 When you take estate agent fees, legal fees, removals and all other associated costs into account it begins to stack up.
 Plan your budget now so that you’re not caught out further down the line.
-Budget planning is a service offered by Your Move, so be sure to book an appointment with one of our Financial Consultants to help you calculate these costs.
+Budget planning is a service offered by Your Move, so if you need any help with this be sure to book an appointment with one of our financial consultants to help you calculate these costs.

-You should advertise you property as ‘fixed price’, ‘offers over’ or ‘offers around’.
+You will be asked whether you would like to advertise your property as ‘fixed price’, ‘offers over’ or ‘offers around’.
 ‘Fixed price’ means the property is sold to the first person to offer the advertised price.
 ‘Offers over’ means you sell to the highest bidder.
 ‘Offers around’ indicates that you’re willing to negotiate.
+An agent will also advise on these options.

 Make sure you get the property details just right.
 First impressions are hugely important when selling property, so stage your home to get the very best photographs.
-You can view tips from our home staging guide by clicking here.
+We have a few tips for preparing your home for photographs.
 Once the photos have been taken, review them with your agent and choose the best images.
 It’s worth considering professional photography too.
-Your Move can help you with professional photography, and it isn’t as expensive as you might think.
+Like Your Move, there might be professional marketing packages available which include professional photography.

 The internet is a powerful tool when selling property, with almost all buyers now starting their search online.
 Your agent should list your property on Rightmove and Zoopla at the very least.
 Making your property stand out online in the first few days is key, so consider enhanced online packages like premium listings and video tours too.
 Finally, don’t underestimate the personal touch – make sure you share your property from your own Facebook and Twitter profiles.

 Potential buyers need to be able to picture themselves living in your home.
 The most common things to put buyers off are dirty kitchens, scruffy exteriors and dirty bathrooms.
 Make a list of all the things that made you fall in love with the property and the area, and be sure to point these out to potential buyers.
-You can view our tips on preparing your home for a viewing by clicking here.
+We have some tips available on preparing your home for a viewing.

 You can ask an agent to show buyers around, or you may decide to do this yourself.
 Be ready to show buyers inside storage spaces like cupboards and lofts.
 Your agent should give you thorough feedback after every viewing, and you should consider acting on any feedback from buyers before future viewings.